[object Object]

 What is the salary for junior Python developers?

-Neither Java nor Python is universally “best” — each has strengths.
+Neither Java nor Python is universally “better” — each has strengths.
 Python is often easier to learn and read, making it great for beginners and rapid development.

 Java is widely used in enterprise environments and Android development.
 Choose based on your goals: Python for data science or scripting, Java for large-scale applications, or Android apps.